Post Summary: Epic Hikes In Sedona and Exactly Where To Find Them

 - Trailhead Coordinates: Long Canyon Trailhead 34°54’24.0″N 111°49’27.5″W

 Weird name, we know.
-(Want a more in-depth guide to this trail, read our super-detailed guide on the Birthing Cave Trail.)
+(If you want a more in-depth guide to this trail, read our super-detailed guide on the Birthing Cave Trail.)

 This was a spur of the moment hike for us – we saw a photo of this cave on a wall at a restaurant and knew we had to find it.
 Here are our tips and tricks to reaching this amazing Sedona cave: